Azure/azure-functions-durable-extension/docfx/articles/samples/counter.md

 > There are currently race conditions in both the handling of <xref:Microsoft.Azure.WebJobs.DurableOrchestrationClient.RaiseEventAsync*> and the use of <xref:Microsoft.Azure.WebJobs.DurableOrchestrationContext.ContinueAsNew*>.
 Until these are addressed, it is highly recommended to not send more than one external event to an instance every few seconds.

 ## Wrapping up
 At this point, you should have a better understanding of some of the advanced capabilities of Durable Functions, notably <xref:Microsoft.Azure.WebJobs.DurableOrchestrationContext.WaitForExternalEvent*> and <xref:Microsoft.Azure.WebJobs.DurableOrchestrationContext.ContinueAsNew*>.
-These tools should enable you to write "eternal orchestrations" and/or implement the stateful actor pattern.
+These tools should enable you to write various flavors of "stateful singletons" like counters, aggregators, etc.